Outdoor Education

 When you think of Outdoor Education you probably think of camping, abseiling, bush walking, climbing, kayaking, ziplining and other adventure activities in the great outdoors, right?
 Outdoor Education is definitely all of this but it is also so much more.

-1 night, Hale School campus and surrounding bushland.
+2 days, Hale School campus and surrounding bushland

 Interstate or overseas expedition.
 Not compulsory.